-- A. Loosen the hose clamps on the intake manifold and the airboot.
-Rotate the SmartCarb[®] toward you for easier access to the cap. - B. Open the throttle all the way (while the engine is OFF), depress the Clicker Adjuster down into the slide with positive contact, and begin counting the clicks with the Clicker Adjuster to the right or clockwise until it is in the full rich position.
+A. Open the throttle all the way (while the engine is OFF), depress the Clicker Adjuster down into the slide with positive contact, and begin counting the clicks with the Clicker Adjuster to the right or clockwise until it is in the full rich position.
 Write the number of clicks down in the Tuning Notes section at the end of this manual for your reference.
 You will likely be setting the replacement metering rod to this setting.